audulus/docs/index.md

 *We will send no more than 1 email per month* - the newsletter is mostly a round-up of all the new patches and discussions happening over the forum - an excellent resource if you do not want to participate in the forum yourself but still want to keep up with all the new patches and the latest techniques.

+### Getting help

-### If you need help or have found a bug, please contact us at:
+If you need help or have found a bug, contact us at:

 ![Support Email Address](img/support.png)